C2SM/git-course/advanced/Exercise_8_git-submodule.md

 ## Examine how Git deals with changes to both repositories <a name="examine"></a>

-Let's make some changes in both the host repository and the submodule to understand how Git deals with submodules.
+Let's make some changes to both the host repository and the submodule to understand how Git handles submodules.

-Start by making a change in the host repository.
+Start with a change in the host repository.
 Let's add a lunch break to the schedule on day 1.
-The following gives examples using the `sed` command line tool, which were tested on Linux but may not work on other platforms.
+The following is an example using the `sed` command line tool, which was tested on Linux but may not work on other platforms.
 You can also simply open the file in a file editor to make the change.

 ```plaintext